Your travel expert

 Targeted birds: Burrowing Owl, Double-striped Thick-knee, Oriole Blackbird, Whistling Heron, Horned Screamer, Purple Gallinule, Pale-headed Jacamar, Sharp-tailed Ibis, Scarlet Ibis, Cocoi Herons, Roseate Spoonbill, Wood stork, Greater Ani, Anhinga, Blue-tailed and Glittering-throated Emeralds, Rufous-tailed Jacamar, Little, Spot-breasted, Crimson-crested Woodpeckers, Lineated Woodpeckers, Yellow-crowned Parrot, Orange-winged Parrot, Brown-throated and Blue-crowned Parakeets

-From today we will explore the different ecosystems near our accommodation by jeep, but also on foot, to try to observe the most emblematic and rare species of the area.
+From today, we will explore the different ecosystems near our accommodation by jeep and on foot to observe the most emblematic and rare species in the area.
 In total, almost 470 species of birds have been recorded in this area of the Colombian Llanos.
-We will explore the grassy savannahs, swamps and gallery forests, allowing us to vary our observations between typical birds; Hoatzin, Agami Herons, Purple Gallinule, Limpkin and local fauna; primates, reptiles and mammals like the puma.
-Before dinner we will try to observe some nocturnal and crepuscular species around the lodge, such as Nightjar, Potoos, but also ocelots, crab eating fox and tigrillo.
-Dinner accompanied by the traditional "Arpa llanera", an insight into the local folklore through music with traditional poems and legends.
+We will explore the grassy savannahs, swamps, and gallery forests, where we’ll try for iconic birds like Hoatzin, Agami Heron, Limpkin, and Orinoco Goose.
+There are also plenty of mammals and reptiles to see here, including Puma, Jaguar, Capybara, Giant Anteater, and Orinoco Caiman.
+Before dinner, we will try to observe some nocturnal and crepuscular species around the lodge, such as nightjars, potoos, ocelots, crab-eating foxes, and tigrillos.
+Our dinner will be accompanied by the traditional "Arpa Llanera,” giving us a special insight into the local folklore through music, traditional poems, and legends.
 Night in a traditional llanera farmhouse.

 Transport and private specialist guide